yyearth/adv_py/README.md

-# Advanced Programming Notes of Advanced Programming in Python3
+# Notes of Advanced Programming in Python3